laymonage/content/posts/2024-recap.md

 ## Did somebody say Django?

-[Went live for the first time ever on Twitch][first-twitch] as I worked on a Django ticket.
+[Went live for the first time ever on Twitch 🎥][first-twitch] as I worked on a Django ticket.
 Did three more streams after to continue the work.
 Got some PRs merged too! ✅